 Keywords: Heavy metals, Intertidal, Sediment, Bonny Estuary, Niger Delta.

-INTRODUCTION:
+1. INTRODUCTION

 In the Niger Delta, the problem of sediment pollution has been of concern to all stakeholders, following the rate and extent of degradation of the environment by human activities, particularly from domestic and industrial sources (Moslen, et al., 2006; Daka et al., 2007; George et al., 2009; Onojake et al., 2011; Moslen and Daka, 2013; Daka and Moslen, 2013; Moslen and Daka, 2014; Olorode et al, 2015).
 Fundamentally, estuarine regions of large river systems are known sinks of contaminated sediments and a source of contamination for the adjacent marine habitats.
 Although this situation can be observed in many estuarine regions worldwide (Anyanwu et al., 2023).
 This is mainly due to the fact that improperly treated solid wastes are discharged directly into creeks.
 The interaction and impact of solid wastes within the immediate environment (ecosystem) create pollution problems (Kanu and Achi, 2011).
 A good number of heavy metals are present in trace amounts, but high levels of accumulation may affect organisms through the food chain and pose a risk to consumers of seafood when concentrations exceed permissible limits (El-Moselhy et al., 2014).
 Heavy metals have serious complications, including mutagenic effects, carcinogenic effects, toxicity, accumulation in adipose tissue, and long shelf life (Ezez & Belew, 2023).
 Essential metals such as Cu and Cr are needed in trace amounts, and their absence may cause serious problems (Ekweozor et al., 2017), while non-essential metals such as Cd and Pb have no biological function, and their presence, even in very small quantities, may be toxic.
 Nonetheless, it is clear that they are potentially hazardous to living organisms at high exposure levels and are extremely persistent in the marine environment and therefore should be routinely monitored (Igwemmar et al., 2013).
 Solid wastes that are dumped on the intertidal zones of creeks have varying levels of heavy metals in them, which are inert in the sediment environment and are often considered to be conservative pollutants.
 Due to their limited solubility, heavy metals are absorbed and built up in the bottom sediments.
 Generally, the deposition of heavy metals in beach sediments occurs through adsorption, co-precipitation, and hydrolysis mechanisms (Mostafa et al., 2024).
 When predicting possible ecological hazards in intertidal creeks, sediment contamination is a useful indicator.
 This study, therefore, aims to assess the level of some heavy metals in sediments of some intertidal creeks around Port Harcourt in the upper Bonny Estuary.